 … and this second one is the same plot, but run through a filter to create a lovely effect.

 Oh, and despite the occasional use of computers, my teaching is actually pretty old-school.
 I mainly use the chalkboard, which leads to some wonderful (hand-drawn) mathematical displays.
-My students saw a lot of this in last year’s Real Analysis class (Math 311-312), where I gave detailed presentations like this one on the implicit function theorem:
+My students saw a lot of this in my Real Analysis class (Math 311-312), where I gave detailed presentations like this one on the implicit function theorem:

 and this one on uniform convergence: